-The Foreign and Commonwealth Office (FCO) advise against all travel to the breakaway regions of South Ossetia and Abkhazia, and against all but essential travel to areas near the Administrative Boundary Lines with Abkhazia and South Ossetia.
-See Local travel.
+For security reasons, the FCDO advises against all travel to the breakaway regions of South Ossetia and Abkhazia, and against all but essential travel to areas immediately adjacent to the Administrative Boundary Lines with Abkhazia and South Ossetia.

-Foreign nationals have been detained on arrival for possession of medicines that would not normally be problematic in other countries.
-See Entry requirements
+Foreign nationals have been detained on arrival in Georgia for possession of medicines that would not normally be problematic in the UK or other countries.
+See Travelling with medicines

 Take care when driving and if possible avoid driving at night.
 See Road travel

 There is some risk from unexploded ordnance in areas along the Administrative Boundary Lines with South Ossetia and Abkhazia, and near the border with Azerbaijan (Red Bridge area in particular).
 Areas where unexploded ordnance might be present are not always marked.
 See Local travel

 Terrorist attacks in Georgia can’t be ruled out.
 See Terrorism

 You can contact the emergency services by calling 112.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.